Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/fostering-the-development-of-your-concept.md

 ## The challenges of the intellectual property to exploit an innovation

+In Europe and in the world, the modern economy is based on the free flow of knowledge, goods and products.
+The intellectual property is an exception as it is legitimate to reserve a situation which is privileged towards the one who dares to innovate, to create instead of having the work done by someone and take advantage of it.
+A technical solution to a technical issue, the design right allows you to protect the design of the product, the trademark protects a distinguishing feature, and the copyright protects intellectual works.

 The intellectual property is a real issue for either the big and small companies. **Copyright** is a right to a property and a right to property is like the ownership of your flat.
 While the **industrial property** is a tool to clarify the relations with third parties, with scientific partners, industrial or business partners.
 The industrial properties is also often represented as a **weapon** and tool to be able to develop a company project safely, ensuring that everyone's position is repected.

 A project leader must develop two types of skills to correctly use the industrial property: